cblevins/sp25-data/_modules/github-intro.md

 ### Regular Updates (Do This Before You Start Anything New)

+Before you start working each time, follow these four steps to make sure everything is up to date:

+#### Step 1: Check for All Updates on Github.com (instructor repository & your forked repository)

 - Open GitHub Desktop
 - Make sure your course repository is selected
 - Click `Fetch origin`

+#### Step 2: Get Instructor Updates

 - Go to Branch → `Merge into current branch`
 - Select "Other Branches" -> `upstream/main` from the list
-- If there are no updates from the instructor, it will say "This branch is up to date with upstream/main"
+- If there are no updates from the instructor, it will say "This branch is up to date with upstream/main" - great!
+Continue to Step 3
-- If there **ARE** updates from the instructor, it will say something like "This will merge 2 commits from upstream/main into main"
+- If there **ARE** updates from the instructor, it will say something like "This will merge 2 commits from upstream/main into main".
+Click `Create a merge commit`

+#### Step 3: Get Any Changes from your personal repository on GitHub.com

+- Click `Pull origin` if the button is available
-- If there are changes, click the button "Create a merge commit" to get any instructor updates
+- If the button is grey, you're already up to date!

-- If you click on History tab on the left, you'll see a summary of the new changes that have been made.
-- If you open your folder on your computer, these local files will have been updated - but you have one remaining step: you want to keep your local files up to date with your forked repository on Github.
-Trust me - this will help you if you ever make some mistakes and need to "rewind" to recover files you might have accidentally deleted or changed.
-- To keep them up to date, click the "Push origin" button in Github Desktop to sync these updates up to your GitHub fork
+#### Step 4: Final Sync

-- Check to make sure the changes have been made - go to your repository in a browser on github.com (ex. https://github.com/YOURUSERNAME/yourlastname-sp25-data-materials) and see if the new files are there.
+- Click `Push origin` to make sure your forked repository and your local copy are in sync

+Now you're ready to work!
+Remember to repeat these steps each time you start working on course materials.

-If you need to, you can also update your forked repository through Github's website rather than Github Desktop:
+If you ever want to, here are instructions for updating your forked repository through Github's website (you'd then need to pull these changes down to your local copy on your computer):

 - Go to your `yourlastname-sp25-data-materials` repository on Github.com
 - Check and see if there have been any updates from the instructor.
 If there are, it will say something like `This branch is 1 commit behind cblevins/sp25-data-materials:main` at the top of the repository